Easy to make Wood Bead Wreath for makers of any level, and perfect to display for spring or ANY time of year!

 We originally saw this gorgeous wood bead floral wreath from our pal Peony & Honey.
-Luckily for us, she made a Christmas version so we were able to get the step by step to make a gorgeous wood bead wreath.
+Luckily for us, her and a friend made a Christmas version so we were able to get the step by step to make a gorgeous wood bead wreath.

 That doesn’t sound like much but when you’re using 13+ beads per wreath, it adds up!
-(Please share in comments if you’ve found a better or cheaper bead resource!)
 You can definitely use smaller beads to save money but we love the look of the chunky beads, personally.
 Check out our wreath pin board for a variety of ideas.

 Supplies to Make a Wood Bead Floral Wreath